|

 Caribbean Flair: Death in Paradise

-Death in Paradise is quirky and fun, showcasing the fictional Caribbean island of Saint Marie, with an enjoyable mix of supporting characters.
+Death in Paradise is quirky and fun, showcasing the Caribbean island of Saint Marie, with an enjoyable mix of supporting characters.
 Interesting, the show has weathered the departure of not one, but two, leading D.I.s, in addition to most of the supporting cast, over the years, and lived to tell the tale.
 It's actually a joint U.K. and French production, leading to a lot of interplay between the two cultures.
-Death in Paradise is available through Britbox.

 Books into T.V.: C.B.
 Strike

-C.B.
-Strike is a bit harder to access than some of the others on this list - it's available now through Amazon/HBO.
 If you know you love C.B.
 Strike, check out my compilation of Shows like C.B.
 Strike and Books like Cormoran Strike.
+The most recent installment of the book series, The Hallmarked Man, premiered September 2, 2025.

 Best female detective: Vera

-I burned through all existing seasons of the surprisingly charming Vera about as quickly as humanly possible.
-Going on its 11th season, Brenda Blethyn (who you may recognize as Mrs. Bennett from the 2005 Pride & Prejudice) stars as the enchantingly grouchy Vera, a quirky, stubborn, yet endearing, female detective of a certain age, trundling around Northern England in her crumbling Land Rover.
-Episodes are split between Acorn and BritBox, just to drive viewers crazy.
+Brenda Blethyn (who you may recognize as Mrs. Bennett from the 2005 Pride & Prejudice) stars as the enchantingly grouchy Vera, a quirky, stubborn, yet endearing, female detective of a certain age, trundling around Northern England in her crumbling Land Rover.
+If you love your British mysteries with a side of female detectives, check out Binge-Worthy British Detective Series with Strong Female Leads.

 The coziest: Miss Marple